7 Cluster Analysis

 }

-calculate measures (for comparison we also use random “clusterings” with 4 and 6 clusters)
+We calculate the measures and add for comparison two random “clusterings” with 4 and 6 clusters.

 random_4 <- sample(1:4, nrow(shapes), replace = TRUE)